14traits/Flavor-Day-Api/README.md

 # Whenever Gem

-We use Postgres for our database.
-For a guide on getting started with Postgres, check out this [documentation](https://github.com/javan/whenever).
+We use the Whatever gem to pull from culvers API and feed our database.
+For a guide on getting started with Whatever Gem, check out this [documentation](https://github.com/javan/whenever).
 # README